 Still, the option to manage collaborations from Files is an interesting one.

-Files is definitely a beta app, with a long way to go.
-Even on an iPad Pro it’s sluggish (although search is instant), and lacks a lot of basic features (there’s no way too sort by file kind, for example).
-But despite that it’s already pretty great.
+Files has improved immeasurably since the first beta versions.
+Search is instant, and it never crashes.
+It still lacks some basic features (there’s no way too sort by file kind, for example).
+But despite that it’s pretty great.
 If nothing else, Files on iOS is an easy and reliable way to access the files in your Mac’s Desktop and Documents folders.